meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

 <p>2025-05-26: I gave a plenary lecture at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>: the XI International Conference on Coupled Problems in Science and Engineering, Villasimius, Sardinia (May 26-29 2025).</p>
 <p>2025-04-15: We have a new preprint out: <a href="https://doi.org/10.1101/2025.05.08.652799">Stretch and flow at the gliovascular interface: high-fidelity modelling of the mechanics of astrocyte endfeet</a>.
-Congratulations to Marius Causemann as lead author. </p>
+Congratulations to Marius Causemann as lead author, and thanks to Rune Enger for a very fruitful collaboration - as always. </p>
-<p>2025-03-11: We have a new preprint out: <a href="https://doi.org/10.1101/2025.04.15.648743">Advection versus diffusion in brain ventricular transport </a>.
+<p>2025-03-11: We have a new preprint out: <a href="https://doi.org/10.1101/2025.04.15.648743">Advection versus diffusion in brain ventricular transport</a>.
 Congratulations to Halvor Herlyng as lead author, and thanks to Nathalie Jurisch-Yaksi and her team for a very interesting collaboration. </p>
 <p>2025-03-11: We have a new journal submission out: <a href="">Heterogeneity in human brain clearance adds resilience against tauopathy</a>.
 Congratulations to Georgia Brennan as lead author, and thanks to the entire team for a rewarding collaboration across disciplines. </p>
 <p>2025-02-10: I presented our research at the <a href="https://researchseminars.org/seminar/cam">Computational and Applied Mathematics Seminar</a> at Chalmers University of Technology, Gothenburg, Sweden.
 Thanks so much to the organizers for the invitation. </p>
 <p>2024-01-30: We have a new preprint out: <a href="https://doi.org/10.1101/2025.01.30.635680">In-silico molecular enrichment and clearance of the human intracranial space</a>.
 Major congratulations to Marius Causemann as lead author for this true team effort. </p>